-- the ability to rotate between adult and pediatric configurations, so no additional space is required for the installation over a traditional MEG, - advanced Double Relaxation Oscillation SQUID (DROS) with significantly higher signal-to-noise ratio than traditional MEG sensors, - Integrated, zero-loss, closed-loop, continuous helium recycler enabling 24/7 MEG system uptime and reducing system operating costs by as much as \$100,000 annually, and - 4) Full integration of CURRY® Neuroimaging platform, universally known as the gold standard for MEG/EEG data processing.

-Orion LifeSpanTM MEG Highlights
+- Dual-helmet dewar with the ability to rotate between adult and pediatric configurations, so that no additional space is required for the installation over a traditional MEG; - 2.
+Hyperscanning to correlate brain signals between subjects with millisecond accuracy; - 3.
+Advanced Double Relaxation Oscillation SQUID (DROS) sensors, with significantly higher signal-to-noise ratio than traditional MEG sensors; - 4.
+Integrated, zero-loss, closed-loop, continuous helium recycler enabling 24/7 MEG system uptime and reducing system operating costs by as much as \$100,000 annually; - Integrated MEG-video to correlate brain function and subject actions with high-definition accuracy; and - 6.
+Full integration of the CURRY® Neuroimaging platform, universally known as the gold standard for MEG/EEG data acquisition and processing.
+This complete end-to-end CURRY® MEG functionality is only available for Orion LifeSpanTM MEG system users and incorporates seamless integration.
+This enables improved precision and minimises the reliance, risks and added complexities associated with interfacing multiple vendor solutions.